mech/Notes/JavaScript/FRP/RxJS.md

 # RxJS

+Subscribe is not really addEventListener, it is more like an invoke.

+Event-driven and reactive?
+Are they the same?

+Interactive programs work at their own pace and mostly deal with communication, while reactive programs only work in respond to external demands and mostly deal with accurate interrupt handling.
+Real-time programs are usually reactive.

+Real-time is a push-based world.

 > Treating events as collections and manipulating sets of events with "operators"

 Few applications are completely synchronous, and writing async code is necessary to keep applications responsive.